What must happen

 Health impacts of coal

 Coal power plants are a significant source of air pollution, filling the air with toxic pollutants, including mercury, lead, arsenic, cadmium and tiny toxic particles that go deep into people's lungs.
 This pollution leads to an increased risk of lung cancer, stroke, heart diseases, and respiratory diseases.
-See the 2015 Greenpeace report 'The Human Cost of Coal Power'.
+See the 2015 Greenpeace report 'The Human Cost of Coal Power', based on a Harvard University study.

 Harvard University has found that existing coal-fired power plants in Indonesia cause an estimated 6,500 premature deaths every year.
 Each large new power plant, like the Cirebon 2 Expansion (1000 MW capacity) is expected to result, on average, in the death of 600 Indonesians every year.